mmaeke/Metagenomics_Tutorial/README.md

 You will directly receive information about your different modules.
 The tick shows you that everything is okay, the exclamation mark tells you something is unusual and you should have a look at it, the X tells you something is really unusual and may be wrong.

-A good introduction into the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is given in this [Video](https://www.youtube.com/watch?v=bz93ReOv87Y)
+A good introduction to the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is given in this [Video](https://www.youtube.com/watch?v=bz93ReOv87Y)

+Here is also a brief summary of the different modules:

 1. Your basic statistics show you the total number of sequences, Sequence lengths as single number or range and the overall GC % of the library.